 To prove this, you do not have to have direct proof, you can use what we call “circumstantial” evidence.

 Similar to the alienation of affection defenses, a defendant may plead connivance, or that you were already separated when the sexual intercourse occurred.
 Additionally, a defendant may raise a statute of limitations defense.

 Notice, however that some of the defenses available in an alienation of affection cause of action are absent here.
 For instance, ignorance of the marriage, that the marriage was an unhappy marriage, and consent are not applicable defenses to this tort.
-This is a powerful point, because it makes the paramour much more vulnerable than an alienation of affection claim does.
+This is a powerful point, because it makes the paramour much more vulnerable if a criminal conversation suit is filed.